teo-tsirpanis/Farkle/designs/7.0/tokenizer-api.md

 public sealed class ChainedTokenizerBuilder<TChar>
 {
-    // A placeholder for the existing tokenizer of a CharParser. public static ChainedTokenizerBuilder<TChar> Default { get; }

     public static ChainedTokenizerBuilder<TChar> Create(Tokenizer<TChar> tokenizer);

     public static ChainedTokenizerBuilder<TChar> Create(
         Func<IGrammarProvider, Tokenizer<TChar>> tokenizerFactory);

+    // Starts the chain with the existing tokenizer of a CharParser. public static ChainedTokenizerBuilder<TChar> CreateDefault();

     // The Append methods are immutable and return a new builder with the new tokenizer appended. public ChainedTokenizerBuilder<TChar> Append(Tokenizer<TChar> tokenizer);